TERMITE CONTROL & INSPECTION SERVICES

 Finally, The inspector will compile a digital and photographic termite inspection report and termite management plan if required that will also outline areas of concern, recommendations, and tips on how to reduce the risk of termite attack.
 The report is emailed same day in PDF format.

-If an infestation has been identified a termite inspection is essential as it enables us to map out a proposal and termite management plan to be put forward with the best method of treatment.
-Different situations require different treatments, In some situations, baiting may be best as opposed to chemical treatment, Our technician will provide the right advice on site.
-Feel free to obtain 3 quotes in this situation.
+Beware!
+If an infestation has been identified a termite inspection is essential as it enables us to map out a proposal and termite management plan to be put forward with the best method of treatment, do not fall into the trap of free quotes given by some companies this will result in an inaccurate treatment proposal.
+Different situations require different treatments, In some situations, baiting may be best option as opposed to a chemical treatment, Our technician will provide the right advice on site.
+Please also note a Termite check is not a Termite inspection it is only carried out to give an indication of what you should do to assist your property to lower your risk from termite attack.
+Following a termite check it then should be followed up by a full termite inspection to the Australian standard 3660.2 and ongoing termite inspections should be completed annually.

 ▶ Termatrac T3i Termite Radar